mitander/riptide/README.md

 [![LICENSE](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-**A production-grade BitTorrent media server optimized for streaming.**
+**BitTorrent media server optimized for streaming.**

 > [!WARNING]
 > Early development stage.
 Core BitTorrent engine and streaming components are in active development.

 ## Overview

 Riptide downloads torrents and streams media content with a focus on zero-buffering playback.
-Built with Rust for performance and reliability, featuring a comprehensive simulation framework for offline development.
+Built with Rust for performance and reliability, featuring a simulation framework for offline development.

 **Current Implementation:**
 - Type-safe domain modeling (InfoHash, PieceIndex, TorrentError)